CAR T Cell Killing

 CAR Construct Killing Video

-CAR optimization is critical for effective immunotherapy development.
+CAR optimization is critical for effective in vitro immuno-oncology assay development.
 The Omni live-cell imaging system was used to compare the killing of different CAR constructs and showed that cell death was observed in a dose-dependent manner.

 T cell killing vs time